alanClarke-solo/h2/src/main/Readme.md

             - For REDIS_ONLY or DATABASE_ONLY: consult only that tier.
         - All successes backfill L1 if local caching is enabled.
     - Get by parameters
-        - First tries local parameter index: convert the input parameters into hierarchical patterns, then gather matching unique IDs and return values from L1.
+        - First tries local parameter index: convert the input parameters into hierarchical patterns, then gather matching unique IDs, and return values from L1.
         - If not all are in L1 and read-through is enabled, queries remote tiers for parameter-based results and then caches locally.
     - Get-or-compute
         - If not found in the chosen tiers, calls the supplied Supplier to compute the value(s), then writes through to configured tiers and fills L1.